yinghli/AzureVMNetworkPerformance/README.md

 # VM to VM performance in different region

-In Azure, there are 3 methods can link those two region VM together. <br>
+In Azure, there are 4 methods can link those two region VM together. <br>
 First one is using VM public IP(PIP), VM can talk directly with their PIP. <br>
 Second one is using VNET-VNET IPSec VPN.
 Each region VNET will setup an IPSec VPN gateway, two gateways will setup an IPSec VPN tunnel, VM can talk each other via tunnel. <br>
 Third one is using new feature called global VNET peering.
 This feature allow different region VM can talk directly without any gateway support. <br>
+Forth one is host ExpressRoute gateway and link two VNET gateway to a single ExpressRoute circuit. <br>

 We will first test the two VM network latency, this will have significant impact for network throughput. <br>

 ![](https://github.com/yinghli/azure-vm-network-performance/blob/master/VM-VM%20lat%20Cross%20PIP.PNG)